aswaddd/SOKOBAN/README.md

 # SOKOBAN
-## SOKOBAN in Java, written without the use classes
+## SOKOBAN in Java, written without the use of classes

 ### It was a course requirement to not use classes and only utilize functional programming in Java